 I was told by friends and colleagues that I’d be lucky to survive beyond 3 issues such is the unpredictably fickle and expensive nature of magazine production.
-“Print media sales were in rapid decline” they hollered, “ the plethora of free online blogging sites suggests that nobody in their right mind chooses to pay for content anymore.” and they were probably right – but there’s a large number of folks who still source their news from print media and my gut feeling was to reach out to them.
+“Print media sales were in rapid decline” they hollered, “ the plethora of free online blogging sites suggests that nobody in their right mind chooses to pay for content anymore.” and they were probably right – but there’s a large number of folks who still source their news from print media.

 This is where we need your support.
 Having reviewed our progress and achievements to date, and evaluating actions that need to be put in place to secure our future, we’re reminded of the risks of having such a small production team.
 We need to address this now as this is a real barrier to growth, and we are entering into IndyRef2 territory soon – it’ll be all hands on deck.

 We need to recruit a back office member to assist with the general admin, as well as a freelance advertising sales person to help create a stronger revenue stream.
-As we have no office, it’s our intention to use cloud based software to create and integrate our subscriber database, giving us the ability to automate as many manual processes as possible – freeing up more time for creative purposes such as our soon to be launched MythBuster/Did you know? series, and funding our iScot Media Hub Tours throughout the country and generally promoting the indy cause to as many undecided folk as humanely possible.
+As we have no office, it’s our intention to use cloud based software to create and integrate our subscriber database, giving us the ability to automate as many manual processes as possible – freeing up more time for creative purposes such as our soon to be launched MythBuster/Did you know? series, and funding our iScot Media Hub Tours throughout the country and generally promoting the indy cause to as many undecided folk as humanly possible.

 In return for your support, we will have a variety of perks, however the contents of the perk levels are yet to be confirmed as this all depends on the final funding levels – but we do guarantee that they will be of a very high quality and certainly many of the items will be unique to iScot.

 Thank you for your ongoing support – we can’t do this without you.